jxmot/tessel-networking-example/appdesign.md

 * Get/Set the WiFi channel
 * Request a list of stations currently connected to the access point

-The modifications are detailed in [jxmot/tessel-networking-example/t2mods.md](https://github.com/jxmot/tessel-networking-example/t2mods.md).
+The required modifications are detailed in [jxmot/tessel-networking-example/t2mods.md](https://github.com/jxmot/tessel-networking-example/t2mods.md).

 <hr>